julianofhernandez/Highway-Traffic-Detection/README.md

 ![processed_image](doc/photos/graph.png)

 ## Problems
 Recognizing vehicles at night, while it can be done, does seem to be returning inconsistant results.
+A great fix for this would be to train a custom model to look for moving lights, which since these cameras are limited to highways finding moving lights may be fairly accurate to determine whether a car is present.

 ![night time](doc/photos/night.jpg)